VFA-25: In popular culture

-The squadron patch and insignia was featured prominently in the movie Top Gun despite the fact that the unit never operated the F-14 Tomcat, and instead they operated the F/A-18 Hornet during that period.
+A version of the squadron patch and insignia (with the fictional squadron designation "VF-213") was featured prominently in the movie Top Gun, worn by the character "Ice Man" portrayed by Val Kilmer.
+In reality, VFA-25 never operated the F-14 Tomcat, instead flying the F/A-18 Hornet during that period.

-Some confusion may arise due to the fact that "Ice Man" (played by Val Kilmer) wore a flight suit with a similar insignia based on the three-star design (see above) and the squadron designation was "VF-213".

-A t-shirt with the Top Gun version of the insignia was worn by Antonio, the busboy, in Seinfeld s02e12 “The Busboy”.
+A t-shirt with the Top Gun version of the insignia was worn by Antonio the busboy in the Seinfeld season 2 episode “The Busboy”.